5 Arguments to Justify Your Identity Spend

 4. Going beyond enablement: IT as an innovation driver

 As part of delivering future business impact, CIOs have indicated that focusing on digital, data analytics, and emerging technologies is vital.
 In an age when everyone is looking to be the unicorn of their industry, companies are focused on delivering original concepts.
 An identity management solution can foster innovation internally by eliminating the need to build a critical authentication and user storage layer, and instead increasing the time employees can spend on designing new products and processes.

 Incorporating a modern customer identity and access management (CIAM) solution may allow an organization to focus on product differentiators, building value to customers, and investing time and effort in the things that make customers successful.
-Adobe experienced these benefits by incorporating a comprehensive authentication layer across Adobe Creative Cloud for enterprise, which led to additional growth in their customer base.

 5. Protecting the business: Retaining customers

 When designing new products and services, an organization needs to ensure that customers and their sensitive data remain protected.
 According to Ponemon’s Cost of Data Breach Study, data breaches, which increased 75% from 2016–2018, cost organizations an average of $3.86 million.
 Part of the cost comes from the compromised trust of existing and future customers, partners, and investors.
 If customers cannot trust a brand to protect their personal data, they simply won’t continue to buy their products or services.
 The same goes for partners that have to share data and integrate with their services.